sanjay920/UFO_OCR_image-captioning/NER/README.txt

 6) Run shapes_field notebook.
 Reads in merged_PDF_images.csv.
 This notebook will look for common shapes in each UFO entry and add to entry if shape is detected.
 Writes out to PA2_UFO_sightings.csv

+7) Run 'Merge PA2 UFOs with PA1 UFOs.ipynb'.
+This will merge ../ufo_dataset_initial.csv and UFO_sightings.csv.
+This notebook will produce UFO_sightings.csv and UFO_sightings.tsv